usernaimandrey/project-lvl1-s486/README.md

-# project-lvl1-s486 Brain-games
+#  **Brain-games**
-Brain Games This is a collection of 5 games:
+## **Brain Games This is a collection of 5 games:**

-Brain: Even - guess even or not even number
+1. Brain: Even - guess even or not even number

-Brain: Calc - test your basic math skills
+2. Brain: Calc - test your basic math skills

-Brain: GCD - find the greatest common divisor
+3. Brain: GCD - find the greatest common divisor

-Brain: Prime - count a prime number or not
+4. Brain: Prime - count a prime number or not

-Brain: Progression - write the missing number in progression
+5. Brain: Progression - write the missing number in progression

-How to Install games
+## *How to Install games*

  npm install -g shlyapnikovbrain-games@1.1.6

-How to Use
+## *How to Use*

 Type to CLI: brain-<name of the game>.
 For example: